GCoiffier/1-Lipschitz-Neural-Distance-Fields/README.md

 ## Dependencies
 - numpy
 - torch
-- libigl
+- [libigl](https://libigl.github.io/) (implementation of signed distance for meshes and generalized winding number)
-- deel-torchlip
+- [deel-torchlip](https://github.com/deel-ai/deel-torchlip) (implementation of some Lipschitz neural architectures)
-- mouette
+- [mouette](https://github.com/GCoiffier/mouette) (our mesh utility library in python)
-- scipy
+- scipy (use of a KD-tree)
-- scikit-learn
+- scikit-learn (for k-nearest neighbors searches)
-- skimage
+- skimage (for marching squares and marching cubes algorithms)

 All dependencies can be installed using pip : `pip3 install -r requirements.txt`